 Five minutes later, as I continued drifting down the reef, a small Hawksbill sea turtle headed straight for me.
 Once again, the underwater masseur was giving a turtle massage to another satisfied client.
 Word sure travels fast underwater (4 times faster than air: 3,400 miles per hour to be exact)!

-Many folks frown upon such close encounters, whether with turtles, dolphins, manatees, or countless other wild animals.
-And while I’m quick to somewhat agree, I believe if the encounters are done in a respectful, educated, and non-threatening way, allowing the animal to feel comfortable with your presence, then few moments in this world are as rewarding.
+Many folks frown upon such close encounters, whether with sea turtles, dolphins, manatees, or countless other curious wild animals.
+And while I’m quick to somewhat agree, I believe if the encounters are done in a respectful, educated, and non-threatening way.
+Allowing the animal to accept your presence.
+Not disturbing them while their feeding or sleeping.
+And, most importantly, not forcing yourself upon them, then few moments in the natural world are as rewarding.
 Nothing can instill a more passionate love for animal life than such personal close encounters.
-These moments are the one’s that help reinforce our bond with the natural world and the importance of our stewardship towards the planet.
+These moments are the one’s that help reinforce our bond with the natural world, our love for our fellow Earthlings, and the importance of our stewardship towards the planet.